Crisanta Knight: Into The Gray

 “Maybe the gray was not where people went to get lost.
 Maybe it was the perfect place to be reborn.
 For in that gray was the potential to be anything, to become anyone.”

 Returning to protagonist school had confronted me with a mixed bag of change.
 Some things were good.
 I was a star athlete on my Twenty-Three Skidd team, my friends and I were closer than ever, I’d made amends with my headmistress, and the surprisingly kind grandson of King Midas was doing his best to win my affection.

 Other changes, however, were not so sweet.
-The greater realm now knew about my Pure Magic, and the Fairy Godmother Supreme had set a trial to decide my fate accordingly.
+The greater realm now knew about my Pure Magic, and an upcoming trial by the realm higher-ups and Fairy Godmothers would decide my fate.
 My former princess archenemy was under a sleeping curse, which meant we couldn’t access the vital memories of a dead Fairy Godmother stored in her brain.
-The commons rebellion in our realm was only growing in strength and violence.
+The commons rebellion in our realm was only growing in strength.
 And I . . .
 Well, I’d taken my first life.
 The antagonist queen’s careful planning paired with my hard-to-control powers of life had caused me to snap and kill someone.
 He’d been a villain, yes, but that didn’t placate my morality.
 Especially given the ongoing internal war I struggled with over my abilities and their potential.

-As I fought to be a strong hero, princess, and more importantly person, I was flogged by the many questions posed by others, as well as my own conscience about how I was changing—and what I was changing into.
+As I fought to be a strong hero, princess, and more importantly person, I was flogged by the many questions posed by enemies, friends, and my own conscience about how I was changing—and what I was changing into.

 Would my Pure Magic inevitably corrupt me like the antagonists wanted and our realm’s higher-ups feared?
 My personal fate aside, would my friends and I be able to stop the antagonists from taking over our realm?
 And finally, was I more afraid of not being powerful enough to stop them, or being even more powerful than anybody anticipated?